New UK GAAP: we’re ready, are you?

 If you are adopting FRS 102 or FRS 101, the start of your comparative period has already passed so the new standards could affect the way you account for transactions that have already taken place.

 For example, if you have a 30 September year end, you will have to apply the new standards in your annual accounts to 30 September 2016 with comparatives for the year 1 October 2014 to 30 September 2015.

-For small and micro-entities that wish to use (or continue using) the small company regime or micro-entity regime, respectively, you have a further year until the new applicable standards become mandatory but you could already be into your comparative period (1 January 2015 to 31 December 2015, if you have a December year-end).
+For small and micro-entities that wish to use (or continue using) the small company regime or micro-entity regime in the FRSSE the provisions that replace the FRSSE (Section 1A of FRS 102 and FRS 105 respectively) are not mandatory until periods commencing on or after 1 January 2016, but you could already have passed your comparative period (1 January 2015 to 31 December 2015, if you have a December year-end).

-Your interim accounts will reflect differences between current UK GAAP and FRS 102 (see Q13).
+Your interim accounts will reflect differences between previous UK GAAP and FRS 102.

-FRS 104 also provides guidance on interim accounts prepared in accordance with FRS 101, so it can be used by entities that apply FRS 101 in their annual accounts, as well as those that adopt FRS 102.
+FRS 104 also provides guidance on interim accounts prepared in accordance with FRS 101.